-Five Priority 2B noxious weeds were identified within the Bowser Creek stream mitigation site and included Canada thistle (Cirsium arvense), gypsy flower (Cynoglossum officinale), ox-eye daisy (Leucanthemum vulgare), butter-and-eggs

-(Linaria vulgaris), and common tansy (Tanacetum vulgare) (MT Department of Agriculture, 2019).
-An estimated 4% of the project area was colonized by noxious weeds.
-A low cover class (1 to 5 percent) was assigned to all mapped weed occurrences within the project area in 2023.
-Canada thistle was the most prevalent noxious weed with infestations spread throughout the project area and most of the noxious weed cover is located along the north bank of Bowser Creek.
-Locations of noxious weed infestations are provided on Figure 3 in Appendix A, except for common tansy and gypsy flower which were observed as isolated occurrences in trace amounts.
+Five Priority 2B noxious weeds were identified within the Bowser Creek stream mitigation site and included Canada thistle (Cirsium arvense), gypsy flower (Cynoglossum officinale), ox-eye daisy (Leucanthemum vulgare), butter-and-eggs (Linaria vulgaris), and common tansy (Tanacetum vulgare) (MT Department of Agriculture, 2019).
+Across the entire Bowser Creek mitigation site, the average noxious weed coverage is estimated at 5% .
+A low cover class (1 to 5 percent) was assigned to all mapped weed occurrences within the project area in 2024.
+Canada thistle was the most prevalent noxious weed with many infestations located on the eastern half of the project area.
+Locations of noxious weed infestations are provided on Figure 3 in Appendix A, except for gypsy flower and butter-and-eggs, which were observed as isolated occurrences in trace amounts.